Meet Our Therapists

 Una Kenny

-Una offers one to one psychotherapy to adults in a safe and a supportive envirnoment.
+Una offers one-to-one psychotherapy to adults in a safe and supportive environment.
 She works from a Psychoanalytic perspective, using the unconscious drives and desires to help the individual work through whatever is having a negative effect on their lives.

 Una has worked with children, young people and families for over 10 years.
-She delivers research-informed parenting support programmes and works therapeutically with childres, young people and adults.
+She delivers research-informed parenting support programs and works therapeutically with children, young people, and adults.

-Una graduated from Trinity College Dublin with a MSc in Psychoanalytic Psychotherapy in 2020.
+Una graduated from Trinity College Dublin with an MSc in Psychoanalytic Psychotherapy in 2020.

 Claire Marshall

-Claire offers one-to-one therapy to adults of all ages in her practice in Dublin 8, online & by phone.
+Claire offers one-to-one therapy to adults of all ages in her practices in Dublin 3 & 7, online & by phone.

 Claire is interested in how the stories and experiences of our past can shape our present in ways that are unique to each of us.
 She works with people who may be experiencing difficulties, or feeling stuck, to explore whatever is going on for them as individuals and in their relationships with others, in order to gain understanding and insights.

-Claire holds an MSc in Psychoanalytic Psychotherapy from Trinity College Dublin.
+Claire holds an MSc in Psychoanalytic Psychotherapy from Trinity College Dublin, and a Clinical Diploma from the IIPP.

 Stephen Curtin